jishu946/Github-demo/README.md

 # Github-demo
-This Is a Demo For Git and Github class
+This Is a Demo For Git and Github class.